Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula: Experiments and conclusion

 We examine the sensitivity of each method to its key tuning parameter.
 Both \texttt{LRGC} and \texttt{PPCA} do not overfit with large ranks.
 We report results using the best tuning parameter in Table \ref{table:simulation_accuracy}.
 The complete results and implementation details appear in the supplement.
 All experiments are repeated $20$ times.

-Shown in Table \ref{table:simulation_accuracy}, \texttt{LRGC} performs the best in all settings but low rank continuous data.
-The improvement is significant for the high rank continuous matrix.
+Shown in Table \ref{table:simulation_accuracy}, \texttt{LRGC} performs the best in all but one settings.
+The improvement is significant for high rank continuous data.
 For low rank continuous data, \texttt{PPCA} performs the best as expected since the model is correctly specified.
 The slightly larger error of \texttt{LRGC} is due to the error in estimating a nonparametric marginal $\bigG$.
-Also notice both \texttt{LRGC} and \texttt{PPCA} admit much smaller rank at the best tuning parameter.
+Notice both \texttt{LRGC} and \texttt{PPCA} admit much smaller rank as best parameter.

 Shown in Figure \ref{fig:uncertainty}, \texttt{LRGC} reliability predicts the imputation accuracy well: entries with higher reliability (smaller $m$) have higher accuracy.
-In contrast, entries with higher 10-fold reliability can have lower accuracy (\texttt{softImpute}, \texttt{MMMF}-$\ell_2$ for continuous and \texttt{MMMF-BvS} for 1-5 ordinal).
-Even when 10-fold reliability predicts accuracy (\texttt{softImpute} for 1-5 ordinal and \texttt{MMMF} for binary), \texttt{LRGC} reliability works better: the error over selected entries using 10-fold reliability is much larger than that of \texttt{LRGC} reliability when a small percentage of entries $m$ are selected. \texttt{LRGC} reliability can even find entries with error near $0$ from very noisy (low SNR 1-5 ordinal and binary) data. \texttt{LRGC} reliability better predicts imputation error for easier imputation tasks (lower rank and higher SNR).
-Predicting NRMSE well is challenging, because imputing continuous data is in general harder than imputing ordinal data.
+In contrast, entries with higher variance based reliability can have lower accuracy.
+Even when the variance based reliability predicts accuracy, \texttt{LRGC} reliability works better: the error over selected entries using variance based reliability is much larger than that of \texttt{LRGC} reliability when a small percentage of entries $m$ are selected. \texttt{LRGC} reliability can even find entries with error near $0$ from very noisy (low SNR 1-5 ordinal and binary) data. \texttt{LRGC} reliability better predicts imputation error for easier imputation tasks (lower rank and higher SNR).
+Predicting NRMSE is challenging, since imputing continuous data is in general harder than imputing ordinal data.
 In fact, we show in the supplement that as the number of levels of the ordinal variable increases, the shape of the error vs reliability curve matches that of continuous data.